Sal Ruffino

 Sal Ruffino (born 1951) is an American film and television actor.
-He is perhaps best known for playing Chucky Signore in the American crime drama television series The Sopranos.
+He is best known for playing the recurring role of Chucky Signore in the first season of the American crime drama television series The Sopranos.

-Career

-Ruffino appeared in television programs including Matlock, In a Child's Name and The Young Indiana Jones Chronicles, and also in films such as Dog Day Afternoon (as an extra) Once Around, 29th Street, Super Mario Brothers (as a New York City policeman), Bandit: Beauty and the Beast and Stateside.
+Ruffino guest-starred in television programs including Matlock, In a Child's Name and The Young Indiana Jones Chronicles, and also in films such as Dog Day Afternoon (as an extra) Once Around, 29th Street, Super Mario Brothers (as a New York City policeman), Bandit: Beauty and the Beast and Stateside.